Understand How to Find and Attract Your Ideal Life Coaching Clients to Grow Your Life Coaching Business

 They come to you not because they want a coach, but because they have an end destination in mind.
-They have a goal or a dream in mind, or even just a deep longing and yearning for more in their lives that they don’t know how to articulate and fulfill on yet.

 Your potential clients know they need someone to help them bridge the gap between where they are now and where they truly want to be in life.
 They know that if they could have fulfilled their goals and dreams on their own, they would have done it by now!
-They know that you are the jet plane that is going to help take them there, and so they are willing to invest in working with you to achieve the results they want in their lives.

 Here are some signs that a potential client is someone who will likely be willing to invest in themselves: